MaxKampsVu/AES/README.md

 # AES Hardware Implementation

-This project contains a hardware implementation of the AES encryption algorithm, including both a standard design and a side-channel resistant masked S-box version.
+This project contains a hardware implementation of the AES encryption algorithm, including both a standard design and a protected S-box variant.

 ## 🔐 Project Overview

-- **Standard AES Implementation**: Located in `src/aes/`, this includes all AES core modules and a testbench for simulation and area analysis.
+- **Standard AES Implementation**: Includes all core AES modules along with simulation and synthesis details.
-- **Masked S-box Implementation**: Found in `src/masked_sbox/`, this design protects against Differential Power Analysis (DPA) and Correlation Power Analysis (CPA) using 8-share boolean masking.
+- **Masked S-box Implementation**: Uses 8-share boolean masking to protect against side-channel attacks such as DPA and CPA.

 ## 📂 More Information

-- 📘 [AES Core README](AES_README.md) – Details on modules, simulation, and synthesis.
+- 📘 [AES_README.md](./AES_README.md) – Details on the AES module structure, simulation, and area analysis.
-- 📘 [Masked S-box README](SBoxProtection_README.md) – Information on the protection technique, masking strategy, and attack model.
+- 📘 [SBoxProtection_README.md](./SBoxProtection_README.md) – Explanation of the masking technique, implementation details, and attack model.

 ---